AlainPicard0x0/jfs-final-project/task-8/README.md

    ```gradle
        runtimeOnly 'mysql:mysql-connector-java'
    ```
+(If you commented out ` implementation 'org.springframework.boot:spring-boot-starter-data-jpa' ` earlier than you should uncomment it out now.)
 #### Test Your Code!

 > Now is a good chance to test your code, run your Application main method to start the server.